Since qualifying in 2008 Vicky has studied with many world renowned teachers such as Aadil Palkhivala, Rod Stryker, Doug Keller and Julie Gudmestad.

-Vicky is registered with the Yoga Alliance as an experienced yoga teacher (ERYT 200), teaches at The Life Centre, The Power Yoga Company and Triyoga in Chelsea.
-She is also a teacher on the Power Yoga Company’s teacher training course and has an extensive private client base.
+Vicky is registered with the Yoga Alliance as a senior registered yoga teacher and teaches at triyoga in Camden and Chelsea, The Life Centre, The Power Yoga Company and Paul’s Cancer Support Centre.
+She is also teaches applied anatomy on Julie Montagu’s teacher training course and has an extensive private client base.

 In 2013 Vicky studied with Laura Kupperman on her “Yoga for Survivors” teacher training course and is now teaching yoga to cancer patients at any stage of their recovery.
 The classes are designed to provide a safe refuge to come and practice yoga, to build strength, increase range of motion and reduce stress.
 The classes should help you sleep better, feel less fatigued and enjoy a better quality of life.

 I injured my back messing around in my garden doing backbends when I wasn't properly warmed up.
 I have scoliosis of my spine and dehydrated discs at L4-L5.

 For weeks after I had limited range of motion and was in constant pain.
 Pain makes you very short tempered, cross and tired.
 I was unable to practice yoga and even sitting in the car I had to have my hands by my side to support me as my back couldn't.
 For about 3 months I lost the sensation in my right foot and right shin.